 Name things properly

-If you create a light in the establishing shot, it will be likely for ‘all’ or ‘set’.
-In shot lighting it will likely be for your character.
+If you create a light in the establishing shot, it will be most likely for ‘all’ or ‘set’.
+In shot lighting it will probably be for your characters.

 Less is more